ProrokWielki/py_buildsystem/README.md

 * source_directories -- list of directories where object files are located,
 * output_file -- executable file which will be created after linking,
 * types -- file types to be linked.
+* additional_flags -- list of additional flags for this step (optional)

+#### Step git

+Options available:

+* repo_location -- location of the repository
+* destination -- repository clone destination
+* branch --  branch to clone (optional -- default = master)

+#### Step command

+Options available:

+* location -- location from where to perform commands
+* commands -- list of commands to call

 ### Project specific toolchain configuration